onebeany/ml-x_ros_driver/README.md

 - Precision Time Protocol (PTP) synchronization support
 - Configuration of sensor modes (ambient, depth, intensity, multi-echo)

-## Topic Information

-The `/ml_/pointcloud` topic publishes sensor_msgs/PointCloud2 data with the following fields:

-1. `x`, `y`, `z` - 3D coordinates
-2. `intensity` - Intensity values
-3. `ring` - Row number that the point belongs to
-4. `offset_time` - Relative time from base timestamp
-   - ML-X LiDAR provides the timestamp for each row, so points in the same row have the same offset_time
-   - Base timestamp is the timestamp of row[0]

 ## Installation and Build

 ### Dependencies